drewrl3v/drewrl3v.github.io/00-index.md

 I perform joint work primarily in the intersection of Deep Learning and Neuroscience.
 Some high-level research interests of mine are:

-* Applications of Deep Learning to high-dimensional signals and images.
+* Applications of Deep Learning to high-dimensional signals and images
-* Training amortized samplers for efficient sampling of high dimensional distributions.
+* Training amortized samplers for efficient sampling of high dimensional distributions
 * Representation Learning
 * Generative Modeling
-* Latent space regularization techniques.
+* Latent space regularization techniques

 ---
 ## Contact: